Skip to content

 Managing Technical Metadata

-Using the Custom Policy view of a dataset, enables data engineers or data stewards to implement custom data access policies using the Policy Engine.
+Using the Custom Policy view of a dataset, enables data engineers or dataset stewards to implement custom data access policies using the Policy Engine.

 Screenshot